 They giggle, their laughter audible all over Ravenclaw Tower.
 Poppy Carlisle and Andromeda Black stand in their dormitory, both clutching onto the frame of their four-poster beds to support themselves.

-“Doubtful, Poppy answers, her expression of utter glee.
-“I mean, I'm his little princess, and for him to think that I had taken Polyjuice Potion would mean he'd have to consider that we stole it from Slughorn's supply, which in his mind is unfathomable.
-It's a good job we warned Ted about what we were doing, though; I caught him glaring at Rodney and he knew it was me.
+“Doubtful,” Poppy answers, her expression one of utter glee.
+“I mean, I'm his little princess, and for him to think that I had taken Polyjuice Potion would mean he'd have to consider that we stole it from Slughorn's supply, which, in his mind, is unfathomable.
+It's a good job we warned Ted about what we were doing, though.
+I caught him glaring at Rodney, and he knew it was me.
 Imagine what he'd do if it really was you!
 The guy loves you to bits, Andie.”